danja/cat-toy/README.md

 Whenever the proximity detector sees an obstacle (or changes from seeing an obstacle to not seeing an obstacle) it will twitch a random distance in a given direction.
 When it reaches that extreme it will switch direction.

-If there's no change in the sensor's status for 10 minutes it will do another slow sweep.
+If there's no change in the sensor's status for 5 minutes it will do another slow sweep.

 The LED on the Arduino is lit whenever the proximity detector reports an obstacle.
 Ths sensor has two screwdriver-adjustable conrols.
 One adjusts the frequency of IR pulses (I believe in the region of 35kHz), should make no difference to behaviour.
 The other controls the sensitivity, ie. distance.

 **PS.** On trying it out with my friend's cat for the first time, realised the inactivity delay of 10 mins I'd set was too long to keep the cat's attention. *But*, out of curiosity I tried a TV remote control, without doing anything esle, and that triggered twitching.
 Serendipity!
-I'm guessing the mod freq sensor preset might need tweaking for some remotes, but it work out of the box for my friends.
+I'm guessing the mod freq sensor preset might need tweaking for some remotes, but it worked out of the box for my friend's.

 ## Possible Improvements